Grants 102 Application Process

-The Grants 102 sessions will be held from February to July 2013 on either the 3rd or 4th Wednesday of each month (dates are February 27, March 27, April 24, May 15, June 19, and July 17).
+The 2014 Grants 102 sessions will likely be held from February to July 2014 on either the 3rd or 4th Wednesday of each month (dates will be announced soon).
 Participants are asked to plan in advance to attend all sessions.
 PLEASE NOTE: A prerequisite for participation in Grants 102 is prior completion of Grants 101.

 Application packets should include the following information.